Workers Compensation Lawyers Serving Philadelphia and PA

 You can also lose your benefits if;

-6. Can I Handle My Workers Compensation Case on My Own, Or Do I Need an Attorney?
+- Can I Handle My Workers Compensation Case on My Own, Or Do I Need a Workers Compensation Attorney in Philadelphia?

 Timing requirements are important here.
 You should always report your injury to your employer immediately.
 Under Pennsylvania workers compensation law, you only have 120 days to inform your employer of your work-related injury.
 If you fail to inform your employer that you’re injured, you may not be eligible for benefits.

 Many employees worry that they’ll risk being fired if they report an injury to their employers.
 The law is clear that an employee cannot be fired for submitting a workers compensation claim.
 However, there are many other requirements when it comes to submitting a workers compensation claim.
-If you’ve been injured at work, you’ll want an advocate on your side who can discuss the complicated workers compensation requirements with you, can make sure you’re eligible for benefits and can help guarantee that you will continue to receive your pay checks for as long as the workers compensation law will permit.
+If you’ve been injured at work, you’ll want an advocate on your side – like an experienced Philadelphia workers compensation lawyer – who can discuss the complicated workers compensation requirements with you, can make sure you’re eligible for benefits and can help guarantee that you will continue to receive your paychecks for as long as the workers compensation law will permit.

 Philadelphia, Pennsylvania Workers Compensation Lawyers